1 / 10

-As for trim levels, for pre-facelift cars the SE offers the best balance of price and equipment and is one of the more popular options, with rear parking sensors, air con, cruise control and an MP3-compatible CD player as standard.
-On post-2014 models the basic S spec is quite generous, but the SE again adds the same useful features.
+As for trim levels, for pre-facelift cars the Skoda Yeti SE offers the best balance of price and equipment and is one of the more popular options, with rear parking sensors, air con, cruise control and an MP3-compatible CD player as standard.
+On post-2014 models the basic Skoda Yeti S spec is quite generous, but the SE again adds the same useful features.

 What other cars are similar to the Skoda Yeti?

 There are few cars that look quite like the Yeti, but there are a few alternatives that are aimed at the same target audience.
-Nissan’s Qashqai was one of the cars responsible for the boom in crossovers, combining the easy driving dynamics of a regular car with the practicality and high driving position of an SUV.
+Nissan’s Qashqai was one of the cars responsible for the boom in SUVs, combining the easy driving dynamics of a regular car with the practicality and high driving position of a 4x4.